Manvel/invoice-generator/README.md

 The application uses:
 - Data attributes for dynamic content (`data-provider`, `data-client`, `data-invoice`)
 - ES6+ JavaScript
-- esbuild for bundling
+- esbuild for bundling and development server
-- http-server for local development

 ## License